-Not stretching the calves properly, excessive hill running or speed work, both of which stress the Achilles more than other types of running, can bring on Achilles tendinitis.
+- Not stretching the calves properly and repeated or excessive hill running and speed work, both of which stress the achilles more than other types of running, can bring on achilles tendinitis.

 The pain can be a dull or sharp pain anywhere along the back of the tendon, but usually close to the heel.
 Often there is limited ankle flexibility with redness or heat over the painful area.
 A nodule of scar tissue can often be felt in the tendon.
 Sometimes you can hear a cracking sound (scar tissue rubbing against tendon) when the ankle moves.

-To help prevent Achilles tendinitis stretching the calf muscles is important.
+To help prevent achilles tendinitis stretching the calf muscles is important.
 Wearing the right shoes and orthotics to address any biomechanical abnormality is important to help the normalise the strain on the tendon.
-Rest until the Achilles is pain free then ease back into any running or walking program.
+Rest until the achilles is pain free then ease back into any running or walking program.
 Avoid hill work, speed work and sand.
-Remember to incorporate rest into your future training schedule.

 - Reduce activity to pain free activity only.